wanhakim/GenAIStudio/README.md

  ### Kubernetes Cluster
  The Kubernetes cluster hosts both the Studio, Sandbox and Monitoring namespaces.
- - **Studio Namespace:** This is the core application namespace containing the Studio AppBuilder UI and Studio server.
-The UI allows users to manage projects and build GenAI pipelines.
-The server includes the Evaluation Sandbox Manager and Deployment Package Generator, which handle deployment of user-designed pipelines.
+ - **Studio Namespace:** This is the core application namespace containing the Studio-Frontend and Studio-Backend.
+The Studio-Frontend allows users to manage projects and build GenAI pipelines.
+The Studio-Backend includes the Evaluation Sandbox Manager and Deployment Package Generator, which handle deployment of user-designed pipelines.
- - **Sandbox Namespace(s):** Managed by the Studio server, these namespaces create sandbox environments where users can test and evaluate their pipelines.
+ - **Sandbox Namespace(s):** Managed by the Studio server, these namespaces create sandbox environments where users can test and evaluate the pipelines constructed through Studio-Frontend.
  - **Monitoring Namespace:** This namespace contains a Prometheus service that collects performance data from each sandbox.
-The collected metrics are visualized in a Grafana dashboard, enabling users to monitor resource utilization and pipeline performance.
+These collected metrics are visualized in a Grafana dashboard, enabling users to monitor resource utilization and pipeline performance.

 ### Studio UI
-The Studio UI has two main pages.
+The Studio UI consists two main pages.
-- **Main Page:** Provides an overview of the project list, allowing users to easily manage projects, launch sandboxes, download deployment packages, or manage package manifests.
+- **Main Page:** Provides an overview of the workflow list, allowing users to easily manage workflows, launch sandboxes, download deployment packages, and manage package manifests.
-- **Canvas Page:** A drag-and-drop interface built on Flowise, enabling usersto build proof-of-concept (POC) applications by assembling various configurable microservice blocks into a GenAI pipeline.
+- **Canvas Page:** A drag-and-drop interface built on Flowise, enabling users to build GenAI applications by assembling various configurable microservice blocks into a GenAI pipeline.
 These microservices form the core components necessary for creating Retrieval-Augmented Generation (RAG) applications.
 The pipeline can be run and tested within the Studio’s Sandbox environment.

 ### Sandbox
-A sandbox is launched when a user  a project through the Studio UI.
+A sandbox is automatically created when user constructed a project through Studio UI.
 Each sandbox runs independently, allowing for performance testing and monitoring.
-The sandbox namespace, managed by the Studio server, contains the necessary microservices based on the pipeline design and includes a App UI.
+The sandbox namespace, managed by the Studio-Backend, contains necessary microservices based on the pipeline constructed and includes a App UI.
 Users can test the pipeline's inference performance and track resource utilization via an integrated Grafana dashboard.

 ### GenAI Microservices
 GenAIStudio currently supports a subset of microservices from GenAIComps, including [DataPrep with Redis](https://github.com/opea-project/GenAIComps/tree/main/comps/dataprep/redis), [TEI Embedding](https://github.com/opea-project/GenAIComps/tree/main/comps/embeddings), [Retriever with Redis](https://github.com/opea-project/GenAIComps/tree/main/comps/retrievers/redis), [Reranks](https://github.com/opea-project/GenAIComps/tree/main/comps/reranks), [LLMs](https://github.com/opea-project/GenAIComps/tree/main/comps/llms) and [Guardrails](https://github.com/opea-project/GenAIComps/tree/main/comps/guardrails).
 This list is expected to grow in future releases, expanding the range of services available for building and testing GenAI pipelines.

 ### Deployment Package
 Users can download the deployment package in a ZIP file from the Studio UI and deploy it locally using Docker Compose.
-This local setup mirrors the sandbox environment, providing the same app configuration and microservices.
+This local setup mirrors the sandbox environment, providing the same application configuration and microservices.
 It enables users to test their GenAI application on their local machine with identical infrastructure.

 ## Setting up GenAIStudio
 ### Who needs to set up the Studio?